AAM77/url_substring_matcher_cli/README.md

 <br>

 1. If you plan to use a file for your keywords, you need to add the keywords to the keywords.txt file.
-   - To do this, navigate to the 'data' directory inside the 'substring_matcher' directory of the project's root.
+   - From the project's root directory, navigate to 'substring_matcher/data'.
    - Open the 'keywords.txt' file and add your keywords there.
 Each keywords should be on a new line.
    - OR, if you want to use a text file you already have:
      1. Delete or rename the existing keywords.txt.